Signposts

 In 2003 the two services were described as providing ‘group care’ placements for the young people in the same previous age groups.
 In addition the Landsdale service provided a reunification service available to young people in both services .
 (Service Agreement with the Department for Child Protection).

-RecordsDepartmental case records for young people placed in Salvation Army Crossroads West programs by the Department may reside with the Department for Child Protection.
+RecordsDepartmental case records for young people placed in Salvation Army Crossroads West programs by the Department may reside with the Department of Communities.

 Salvation Army Crossroads West has case records from 1989 to present, incuding entry and exit recommendations, house diaries and log books and lists of residents for those years.